 This section of the website has been made to help you better understand the different names and terms that are widely used within the fireworks industry.

 For example, A Cake, Barrage, Single Ignition Barrage (Abbreviated as S.I.B or just SIB) or single ignition firework are different names for the same type of firework.
 These fireworks are all single ignition multi-shot fireworks that fire in different sequences.

 Another example would be the names “Catherine Wheels” and “Spinners” these again are the same type of firework, they are attached to a fence post with a nail and spin fast.

 Our Frequently Asked Questions (FAQ) section is easy to navigate and covers many different questions and answers.
 If there is something that you need to know and is not in this section then you can email us your question and we will then add it to the FAQ page.
 Please let us know how easy you have found the website to use as we always want to improve what we do.

 In this section, you can learn about the various service that Ghengis Fireworks are able to provide across the UK.

 In this section, you can learn about fireworks photography and the techniques used ranging from amateur photography to professionals photography.
 As well as various fireworks artwork.

-In this section, you can learn exactly how they do that, we take a look behind the scenes and reveal just whats going on and how things like a fireworks display is set up.
-With guides to show you how by the professionals themselves and handly tips advice and safety information.
+In this section, you will take a peek behind the vale, as we take you behind the scenes and reveal just whats going on and how things like a professional fireworks display is set up.
+With guides by the professionals that show you how as well as handly tips advice and safety information.

 Firework organisation, societies and events